1965

 -

-All North American SM’s had side marker lights – these four cars have none.
+All North American SM’s have side marker lights – these four cars have none.

 -

-All North American SM’s had orange front turn signal lenses.
+All North American SM’s have orange front turn signal lenses.
 But these cars have the two-color front turn signal lenses (orange/white) typically found on French cars.

 -